 Whether you're looking to upgrade your home lighting or want to learn more about this innovative technology, read on to discover the world of LED lights.

 LED stands for “Light Emitting Diode.”
 A semiconductor device emits light when an electric current is passed through it.
 The basic structure of an LED includes a layer of a semiconductor material doped with impurities to create a p-n junction.

 When a voltage is applied to the p-n junction, electrons and holes are injected into the intersection.
 As these electrons and holes recombine, they release energy in the form of light.

-LEDs were first developed in the 1960s and were initially used for low-intensity indicator lights.
+LEDs were first developed in the 1960s and used for low-intensity indicator lights.
 Since then, technological advances have led to the development of high-intensity LEDs that can be used for various applications.

 One of the key advantages of LED lights is their energy efficiency.
 LEDs use up to 90% less energy than incandescent bulbs and up to 60% less energy than fluorescent bulbs.
 This makes them a more environmentally-friendly choice and can help to reduce energy costs.